GavinHuttley/tib/source/seqcomp/pairwise_alignment.rst

 Needleman and Wunsch (NW) [1]_
 ------------------------------

+..
+[1] Needleman & Wunsch (1970).
+A general method applicable to the search for similarities in the amino acid sequence of two proteins.
+Journal of Molecular Biology, 48: 443–453

 Compared to the dotplot approach, it allows for more sophisticated "match", i.e. the sequence state may be different but still considered a match.
 It efficiently (in terms of computation) identifies the optimal "path" through the matrix.

 The scoring system